Student Code of Conduct

-- The students have the right to have a friendly advisor present at formal hearings.
+- The students have the right to have a friendly advisor present at formal hearings and pre-hearing conferences.
 A friendly advisor will be designated for all respondents.

 - An advisor may consult and advise the student but may not speak on the behalf of the student, ask questions of the participants, address the student conduct officer or Student Conduct Board members publicly during formal proceedings, serve as a witness, or otherwise participate directly in the proceedings

-- If the respondent is found responsible, the student will be informed of sanctions via campus email and will has the right to appeal the decision
+- If the respondent is found responsible, the student will be informed of sanctions via campus email within two business days and will has the right to appeal the decision.

 - If the respondent is found not responsible, the respondent will be excused, all charges will be dropped.

 - The respondent will be notified in writing of the findings of the formal hearing and sanctions, if appropriate.
-The complainant will be notified simultaneously in writing of the findings of the formal hearing and sanctions in cases related to interpersonal violence and as allowed by federal law
+The complainant will be notified simultaneously in writing of the findings of the formal hearing and sanctions in cases related to interpersonal violence as allowed by federal law.

 - The respondent will have an opportunity to file an appeal to the Dean of Students within 72 hours in writing with any new information or indication of bias.
 If an appeal is granted, an appeal board will review all information and make a final decision.